-Two of our Young Midcounties Colleague Ambassadors have a place in our Member Engagement Committee (MEC), which means we have a voice for our young members and can influence decisions at the top level of our Society!
+One of our Young Midcounties Colleague Ambassadors has a place in our Member Engagement Committee (MEC), which means we have a voice for our young members and can influence decisions at the top level of our Society!

 James Eales: "It’s great to be on the MEC because I can provide insight into what our young members want"